jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Creating support for a custom tool

-If none of the built-in tools works in your project you have two ways to add additional tools.
+If none of the built-in tools works in your project you have three ways to add additional tools.

+#### Export your issues into a supported format

+A simple way to get the analysis results of your tool into the Warnings plugin is to export the information into one of the already supported format.
+E.g., several tools export their issues into the CheckStyle or PMD format.
+If you want to use all features of the Warnings Plugin it would be even better if you would export the information into the *native* [XML](../src/test/resources/io/jenkins/plugins/analysis/warnings/warnings-issues.xml) or JSON format.
+These formats are already registered in the user interface and you can use them out-of-the-box.

 #### Deploying a new tool using a custom plugin